 Happy Thanksgiving, Friends!

-Some years, like this year, I’ve already been skiing for a week, HOORAY!
+Some years (like 2018), I’ve already been skiing for a week, HOORAY!
 Other years, Thanksgiving arrives and leaves are bright though fading, snow yet to accumulate.

 Either way, there are two things to know about how I eat kale.

 First: I eat kale twelve months of the year.